assimp/assimp-docs/source/about/quickstart.rst

     TARGET_LINK_LIBRARIES(my_game assimp)

-If done correctly you should now be able to compile, link, run and use the application.
+If done correctly you should now be able to compile, link, run, and use the application.

 .. _ai_install_prebuilt_vcpg: